flutter/website/src/get-started/flutter-for/ios-devs.md

 ## Gesture detection and touch event handling

+This section discusses how to detect gestures and handle different events in Flutter, and how they compare with UIKit.

 ### Adding a click listener

 In UIKit, you attach a `GestureRecognizer` to a view to